 - Place the turkey breast on a roasting rack, in a roasting pan.
 Place in the oven and roast.
 Roasting times vary based on your oven and the size of the turkey.
 Roasting times for a 3 to 5 lb turkey breast typically given as 90 to 120 minutes.
-Check at 90, temperature in middle should be 170 degrees.
-Our took about 100 minutes in a convection oven to be ready to be ready.
+Check at 90 minutes, temperature in middle should be 170 degrees.
+Ours took about 100 minutes in a convection oven to be ready.
 When done, remove the turkey breast from oven and let rest for 10 minutes on a large platter.

 - Begin making the light gravy after the turkey has been cooking for an 30 minutes or so.
 Heat the remaining tablespoon of butter in a sauce pan.
 Add the shallot, and cook 5 minutes until softened.